-- A. Data Classifications: Under Development

-- a.
-OMAO Data

-- b.
-Program Data

-B. Responsibilities: Under Development
+- A. Data Classifications (Section Under Development by OMAO) - 1.
+OMAO Data - 2.
+Program Data - B. Responsibilities (Section Under Development by OMAO)

-We request that the Ship's data storage be made available during the cruise to store all digital data (~ 3 TB).
+We request that the Ship's data storage be made available during the cruise to store all digital data multibeam and project planning files(~ 3 TB).
 The science party will transfer that data from the Ship storage to scientist drives during the mid-cruise in-port and at the end of the cruise.
 The scientists will be responsible for providing data archives to NGDC and AHB as part of R2R within 12 months of the completion of the cruise.
 In order for this to be accomplished five scientist Government computers will need network access to the ship's data storage device so that the data can be moved from the acquisition computer to storage, and subsequently accessed by other Government computers tasked with data post-processing.
 The Chief Scientist will be provided a Full Local Administrative account for each of these computers to assist the Ship's ET in adding them to the Ship's network.